Programming-Project-2021-22/course-project-irenejosephine/README.md

 Describe what you learned with this project.

 - **Irene Avezzù** I learned with Gson developing serializaion and deserialization method.
-I also learned that connecting back and frontend take much longer than i expected
+I also learned that connecting back and frontend take much longer than i expected.
 - **Josephine Sacchetto:** I learned how to implement the design pattern and that without communication among those working on the same project, one cannot proceed effectively and efficiently toward the result.